Rodney Rude

 Rodney Rude (born Rodney Malcolm Keft, 29 January 1943 in Nowra, New South Wales, Australia) is an Australian-born blue stand-up comedian, poet, writer, and musician.

-Rude is best known for his bawdy humour and has released 12 albums and five videos all distributed locally by EMI Records.
+Rude is best known for his bawdy humor and has released 12 albums and five videos all distributed locally by EMI Records.
 Rude has been nominated for the ARIA Award for Best Comedy Release nine times between 1987 and 2009, and has won two Mo Awards.
 He officially retired from performing live shows on 9 December 2016.
+He came out of retirement in 2024 to start live shows.

 Early career

-Rude began his career performing with travelling tent shows on the showground circuit in the early 1960s, singing and playing guitar.
+Rude began his career performing with traveling tent shows on the showground circuit in the early 1960s, singing and playing guitar.
 His habit of altering the lyrics of songs to amuse himself and his audience prompted him to become a comedian.
 He left Australia in the mid-1960s to tour the world, and to live and work in the United States, Canada, and Europe under various stage names.
 In 1981, he was asked by Barry Wain to return to Australia to set up Sydney's Comedy Store, and started working as the club's compere.